mcosovic/JuliaGrid.jl/docs/src/tutorials/acStateEstimation.md

   \end{aligned}
 ```

-Utilizing the classical theory of propagation of uncertainty [[1]](@ref ACSEReferenceTutorials), the variances can be calculated as follows:
+Utilizing the classical theory of propagation of uncertainty [iso1993guide](@cite), the variances can be calculated as follows:
 ```math
   \begin{aligned}
     v_{\Re(\bar{V}_i)} &=